 You want to make the experience enjoyable!

 So, our main focus is to teach our German Shepherd Dog or Puppy to ‘check in’ with us periodically, and of course behave when interacting with distractions – other dogs, humans and random inanimate objects.

-- Tip #1 – Pay attention to the distractions that cause your GSD the most difficultly, and how it reacts to each distraction.
+Tip #1 – Pay attention to the distractions that cause your GSD the most difficultly, and how it reacts to each distraction.

-- Tip #2 – Introduce new distractions in the controlled environments one by one, never several at a time.
+Tip #2 – Introduce new distractions in the controlled environments one by one, never several at a time.

-**Note: It is not recommended to ever try off leash training with dogs with aggressive or dangerous behavior.
+**Note: It is not wise to ever try off leash training with dogs with aggressive or dangerous behavior.
 Call your local dog association or German Shepherd Club to get professional training, and obtain an opinion from an animal expert if required before introducing it to an environment where it can harm itself, or other dogs and humans.

-1) Step One: Getting Initial and Consistent Attention In a Controlled Area
+Step One: Getting Initial and Consistent Attention In a Controlled Area

 Pick an enclosed private area ideally with little distractions to begin with i.e. your backyard.